PioterAndrzejewski/Portfolio-app/README.md

 ## Sources
 This app is inspired by Meta-Front-End Developer Course submission project during React Advanced course.
 Whole course is available at Coursera.
+Custom hooks for API simulation were provided by the course creators.